emenendez/wmts-generate/README.md

 wmts-generate
 =============

-Generate a WTMSCapabilities.xml file from a simple config object
+Generate a WTMSCapabilities.xml file from a simple JSON config file

 Dependencies
 ------------